FAQs

 • Is electrolysis really permanent hair removal?

 Yes!
-Electrolysis is the only hair removal method that is recognized as permanent by the FDA and backed by over 100 years in practice.
+Electrolysis is the only hair removal method that is recognized as permanent by the FDA and backed by nearly 150 years in practice.

 • Is electrolysis the same thing as laser?